bitplane/ideas/2023/office.md

 an `=` then it'll be parsed from Excel, GDocs and/or OO.o format(s) to
 javascript functions.
 The spreadsheet part of the code exposes rows, columns and sheets, and there's an API to list and call functions.

-#### Macros
-Macros can be supported everywhere by running them in a `require('vm')` sandbox so they don't have access to the filesystem like the main application does.

 ### Databases